 Hawaiian surfing is world renown, especially on Oahu, with some great spots worth checking out around the island.
 Whether going north, south, east or west, each coastline is vastly different as the Oahu surf spots are themselves.

 Not big enough?
 Maybe the Western shoreline will turn it up a notch for ya!
-Check out a favorite local Oahu surfing spot known as Makaha Beach Park.
+Check out a favorite local West Side surfing spot known as Makaha Beach Park.
+Makaha and surrounding areas catch some of the north swells and some summer swells too.
 Still not big enough?

-If it’s wintertime and the island gods have aligned the swells, (and you're are one brave soul), you might want to head out to Oahu's North Shore.
+If it’s wintertime and the island gods have aligned the swells, (and you're are one brave soul), you might want to head out to the North Shore.

 Take time to familiarize yourself with local surfing areas on the Oahu surf map below, as well as the popular surfing spots in Oahu, and make the most of your surfing adventure!